mogproject/mog-playground-docs/docs/source/index.rst

 Development principles
 ======================

-I, the developer of Shogi Playground, promise the followings.
+I, the developer of Shogi Playground, hereby promise the followings.

 - Tool for everyone, regardless of language and location
 - Lightweight, mobile-friendly interface